-Part Two: SIR NICHOLAS WINTON

-Sir Nicholas Winton MBE was resident for many years in Maidenhead, and has received deserved recognition for his role in evacuating nearly 700 children from then Czechoslovakia to escape the Nazi regime just before WWII.
+Architectural interest - Imposing double fronted facade with decorative red clay brick details.
+Substantial 2 storey bays give the building presence and emphasise entrance.
+Windows give consistent appearance with 6 small panes above large window on ground floor and 4 small above large on upper floor.
+Windows appear original.
+Blue slate roof possibly original.
+Historic interest - Formed in 1893 as a politically focussed Gentlemen's club, the Conservative Club moved to this headquarters building in 1902.
+Part Two: SIR NICHOLAS WINTON Sir Nicholas Winton MBE was resident for many years in Maidenhead, and has received deserved recognition for his role in evacuating nearly 700 children from then Czechoslovakia to escape the Nazi regime just before WWII.
 He died in 2015.
 The 2023 film release One Life portraying his role in saving children from the Holocaust created renewed interest in this remarkable man.
 He is celebrated by memorials in several areas in the Plan area, all of which have landmark value.

-Oaken Grove Memorial Garden SL6 6EU
+Oaken Grove Memorial Garden SL6 6EU (M27/25)

 Landmark Status Opened in July 2017

 Maidenhead Railway Station Statue on Platform 2 SL6 1EW

+(M28/25)

 Landmark Status

 Statue of Sir Nicholas Winton, platform 2 Maidenhead station.
 Installed in 2010.
 Sculpted by his neighbour Lynda Karpinska

 Chapel Arches White Lion sculpture SL6 1RU

-Landmark status
+(M29/25)

-Recent memorial at Chapel Arches town centre, representing the Order of the White Lion, presented by the people of the Czech Republic.
-Accompanying plaque details his career and accomplishments

-Part Three: PUBLIC HOUSES

-Maidenhead has a number of long-established pubs which, as well as being heritage assets for architectural/aesthetic reasons, serve as landmarks and community assets.
+Landmark status Recent memorial at Chapel Arches town centre, representing the Order of the White Lion, presented by the people of the Czech Republic.
+Accompanying plaque details his career and accomplishments Part Three: PUBLIC HOUSES Maidenhead has a number of long-established pubs which, as well as being heritage assets for architectural/aesthetic reasons, serve as landmarks and community assets.
 They therefore qualify as heritage assets on several different criteria - historic interest, landmark value and, increasingly, rarity.
 Several local pubs have closed and disappeared, leading residents to staunchly defend the remaining examples.

-Gringer Hill Craufurd Arms SL6 7LY Furze Platt Ward
+Gringer Hill Craufurd Arms SL6 7LY Furze Platt Ward (M30/25)

 Aesthetic Interest - set in a prominent position on Gringer Hill the pub is constructed of local red brick with a red clay tile roof.
 Main feature is large central entrance with gable over in white stucco and Tudor style wood beams.
 Georgian style multi-pane windows look original.

-Historic interest - Pub was set for disposal by brewery owners in August 2016.
-As last remaining pub in area local residents campaigned to save the pub.
-In April 2017 residents acquired the pub and became the first Community Benefit Society in Maidenhead, and the 50th pub in the country to be saved this way.
+Historic interest - 1891 pub was set for disposal by brewery in August 2016.
+Local residents campaigned to save the pub.
+In April 2017 residents acquired the pub and became the first Community Benefit Society in Maidenhead.
 The story of fund raising to save the pub has made the pub locally famous.

-High St The Maiden's Head SL6 1QE St. Mary's Ward
+High St The Maiden's Head SL6 1QE St. Mary's Ward (M31/25)

 Age - A pub has existed at present location since at least 1875.

-Landmark status - pub has existed as community hub for many years despite changes in location.
+Landmark status - pub has existed as community hub for many years despite changes of name and ownership.
 In the town centre Conservation Area.

-King Street The Rose Tavern SL6 1EF St Mary's Ward
+King Street The Rose Tavern SL6 1EF St Mary's Ward (M32/25)